Benjamin Chew Tilghman: Commercial ventures

 His first company was formed with his brother in Philadelphia—B. C. & R. A. Tilghman—for the production of chilled iron shot for the stone industry.
-Around 1879, Benjamin moved to London forming a new company, Tilghman's Patent Sand Blast Co. at Gray's Inn Road.
+Around 1879, Benjamin moved to London, forming a new company, Tilghman's Patent Sand Blast Co. at Gray's Inn Road.
 This company used one of his patent methods for sharpening files and rasps.
-From London he moved to Sheffield, the centre of steel production in England at the time, and later moved to Altrincham in Cheshire, being resident there around 1885, having invested in the machine tool company George Richards Ltd.
+From London, he moved to Sheffield, the centre of steel production in England at the time, and later moved to Altrincham in Cheshire, being resident there around 1885, having invested in the machine tool company George Richards Ltd.

 In 1879, he opened the gates of his new works in Broadheath, Altrincham, which became the hub of the sand blasting industry in Great Britain.
 This lastly formed company, later called Wheelabrator Tilghman, and since 2005, Wheelabrator Group, still trades.

 Other inventions

-While working on the sandblasting process, he was also engaged in the working of stone, which caused him to invent a production method for iron shot - pouring a stream of molten metal onto a revolving surface, from which the globules would be propelled into cold water (US patent 187,239, 1872).
-This material was in great demand for the cutting of stone.
+While working on the sandblasting process, he was also involved in the processing of stone, which led him to invent a production method for iron shot - pouring a stream of molten metal onto a revolving surface, from which the globules would be propelled into cold water (US patent 187,239, 1872).
+This material was in high demand for cutting stone.

 Around 1880, he invented the sulfite method of fiber reduction for paper production; this was a critical part of the production of paper from wood pulp, competing with the Kraft process.

-He also patented a design for a torpedo to be propelled "rocket fashion" by a slow burning powder.
+He also patented a design for a torpedo to be propelled "rocket fashion" by a slow-burning powder.
 It was not successful.
-He was assisted in this venture by his nephew, Benjamin C. Tilghman II.
+He was assisted in this venture by his nephew, Benjamin C. Tilghman III.

 He died on July 3, 1901, and is buried in the churchyard of Church of St. James the Less in Philadelphia.